 Welcome to the PMI South Carolina Midlands Chapter website!
 We offer growth, development and service opportunities to our members and the business community by operating as a progressive, engaged and productive organization, recognized and...

 Great Things Happen When You Volunteer for PMI!
-Here are some vacant positions that need to be filled: Directors (Time Commitment – 10-15/hours/month): Director of Governance - Ensure the chapter policies are consistent and compliant with all...
+Here are some vacant positions that need to be filled: DIRECTOR, PR/MARKETINGWe are currently looking for a Director for PR/Marketing.
+This volunteer would be responsible for chapter-based marketing and...

 Synopsis of Event